aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.slicers/slicercache/slicercacheitems/_index.md

 ---
 title: SlicerCacheItems
 second_title: Aspose.Cells for .NET API Reference
 description: Returns a SlicerCacheItem collection that contains the collection of all items in the slicer cache.
-Readonly
+Read-only
 type: docs
+weight: 40
 url: /net/aspose.cells.slicers/slicercache/slicercacheitems/
 ---
 ## SlicerCache.SlicerCacheItems property